MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    ### [WAS ND V9](#tab/was-nd-v9)

-   This step is already performed for you when using the VM base image.
+   This step is already performed for you when you use the VM base image.

    ### [WAS ND V85](#tab/was-nd-v85)